Æ

 • Do not empty your bladder.

-Obstetrical Ultrasound – Routine Exam
+Obstetrical (Pregnancy) Ultrasound – Routine Exam

 • A full bladder is required for the exam.